sulami/blog/content/pages/about-me.md

 writing an X11 window manager and I generally like experimenting with code.
 I have some projects of mine listed [here]({filename}/pages/projects.md).

+I also love puzzles/contests, so here are some I have completed:

+- The Eudyptula Kernel Challenge
+- The Matasano Crypto Challenges
+- Hacktoberfest 2015
+- Advent of Code
+- The Monad Challenges

+Apart from that, I am in the 93rd percentile of Functional Languages on HackerRank, using Haskell.

 # Contact / Links

 - Email: [sulami@peerwire.org](mailto:sulami@peerwire.org)